 Trust your hunches.
 Computer models showing a particular golfer to win can’t predict what happens next.
 They can’t foresee a putt that lips out or a player being a little off on a given day.

 Watson also is +400 in FanDuel’s grouping of top former champions.
-That list includes Mickelson at +800, Danny Willett at +2200, Weir, the 2003 champion, at +10,000.
-These are excellent odds regardless of whom is selected, because the competition is only in this group.
+That list includes Mickelson at +800, Danny Willett at +2200 and Weir, the 2003 champion, at +10,000.
+These are excellent odds regardless of who is selected, because the competition is only in this group.

 The top birdie opportunities are all par fives.
 On all of them, the pros have a chance to reach the green in two or be very close, setting up the birdie chance.

-The Masters is a smaller field than most.
+This Masters has a smaller field than most.
 This presents a better chance for golfers to hit the Top 10 and Top 20, as there will be fewer multiple-player ties at the finish.